Monday Reflections: Fog on the Road

 One way through the fog is time – allowing life to flow and continue on with tasks and purpose, possibly at a slower pace until the fog clears.
 Photo by Mike DuBose, UMNS.

-By The Rev. Brian Anderson, chaplain at Alaska Pacific University
+By The Rev. Brian Anderson, Chaplain at Alaska Pacific University

 A few weeks ago, there was a heavy fog on the Sunday morning drive to worship here in Anchorage, AK.
 In our neighborhood, it was thick and soupy and my children – especially Middle Bit – were very intrigued and excited by it.
 Because of decreased visibility, I drove a bit slower and was more attuned to movements on my periphery.
 The streetlights glowed differently in the distance and gave off other worldly vibes.